mharen/mharen.github.io/blog/2011/2011-08-birth-story-thing-3.md

 ![2011-08-17%252520at%25252006-05-18%25255B4%25255D.jpg](2011-08-17%252520at%25252006-05-18%25255B4%25255D.jpg)

 <strong>8:00</strong> Contractions slow just slightly at the good news that Midwife is here.
 I encourage Wife to walk and we start wandering around the neighborhood.
 Each contraction (about every 5 minutes) produces an interesting scene that must be confusing to our neighbors.
-It goes like this: wife will lean on me, or the ground and I’ll hold a long warm rice sock<sup><a href="#note-1" name="note-1-source">[1]</a></sup> low across her belly while she whispers<sup><a href="#note-2" name="note-2-source">[2]</a></sup> sweet labor sounds to the heavens.
+It goes like this: wife will lean on me, or the ground and I’ll hold a long warm rice sock<sup>[[1]](#note-1" name="note-1-source)</sup> low across her belly while she whispers<sup>[[2]](#note-2" name="note-2-source)</sup> sweet labor sounds to the heavens.

 Thing 1 and Thing 2 wake up.